theystemYT/theystems-Menu/README.md

 Menu coded by [ChatGPT.](https://www.chatgpt.com)
 # Notice
 If you are wondering why you can not find the file of the menu is because, sadly, I deleted it.
-If you want the menu, go to the new [README2](README2)file to copy the code for the menu there.
+If you want the menu, go to the new [README2](README2) file to copy the code for the menu there.